RAWABET

 CONTEXT & CHALLENGE

-Northern Europe was once seen as a safe haven for people, fleeing persecution.
+Northern Europe was once seen as a safe haven for people fleeing persecution.
 Since the 2015 Mediterranean refugee crisis, the journey to Europe often led to disappointment upon arrival, as the rise of xenophobic discourse has since then turned migration into a polarizing political topic impacting the course of European societies.
 In Europe, solidarity coexists with racism.
 Migrant communities who often carry a rich cultural heritage navigate a landscape where cultural hybridization must come to terms with a xenophobic cultural clash within societal majorities.
 This residency asks what does Europeanness mean in 2025, 10 years after the so-called European migrant crisis.
-How do diasporic communities inhabit their new homes and cultures and how does their cultural heritage feature as an enriching feature of their cultural expression as new European citizens and cultural producers?
+How do diasporic communities inhabit their new homes and cultures, and how does their cultural heritage feature as an enriching feature of their cultural expression as new European citizens and cultural producers?
 How do they live in Europe today as they witness their host countries contribute to global inequalities that contributed to causing their migration in the first place?
 What political and ethical issues arise when migration is understood within its historical, political, and economic entanglements, including imperialism, racism, and authoritarianism?

 FOR WHOM?